Limited time only

 How to improve your current ratio

-• Speed up invoice collections: Follow up on overdue payments promptly and consider offering small discounts for early payment.
-Learn more in our accounts receivable guide.
+• Speed up invoice collections: follow up on overdue payments promptly and consider offering small discounts for early payment.
+Xero Small Business Insights data shows US small businesses were paid 7.8 days late in Q4 2025.
+That's down from 9.3 days at the start of the year.
+Learn more in Xero's accounts receivable guide.

-• Convert excess inventory to cash: Identify slow-moving stock and run promotions to free up working capital tied up in products that aren't selling.
+• Convert excess inventory to cash: identify slow-moving stock and run promotions to free up working capital tied to products that aren't selling.

-• Restructure debt timing: Convert short-term loans to long-term financing.
+• Restructure debt timing: convert short-term loans to long-term financing.
 This moves debt out of current liabilities and improves your ratio immediately.
+Read more about how to manage debt effectively.

-Current ratio vs quick ratio and cash ratio
+Current ratio vs quick ratio and other liquidity metrics

-Cash ratio: The most conservative liquidity measure, it only counts cash and cash equivalents against current liabilities.
-This shows whether you can pay obligations with immediately available funds.
+• Cash ratio: the most conservative liquidity measure, counting only cash and cash equivalents against current liabilities.
+It shows whether you can pay obligations with immediately available funds.

-Use all three ratios together to understand your liquidity from different angles.
-The current ratio provides the broadest view, while the quick and cash ratios reveal how accessible your liquid assets really are.
+Using multiple liquidity metrics together gives you the clearest picture.
+The current ratio provides the broadest view.
+The quick ratio, cash ratio, and operating cash flow ratio reveal how accessible your liquid assets really are.

 FAQs on current ratio

-Here are answers to common questions about calculating and using the current ratio.
+Here are answers to frequently asked questions about current ratio.

 What's the difference between current ratio and working capital?